EPCCed/epcc-reframe/README.md

 # Run the entire test suite:
 bin/epcc-reframe -r

-# NOTE: currently, the entire test suite only runs the compile, libs and synth tests.
+# NOTE: currently, the entire test suite runs the compile, libs, synth, default modules
+# and known-issues tests.
 # The BLAS test needs to have the references updated.
+# The dstream test needs to have the references updated.
 ```